jafingerhut/jafingerhut.github.com/transcripts/2012-rich-hickey-the-language-of-the-system.md

 ```

 So the other things about systems is that they are dynamic, and they
-are dynamic in a whole bunch of different ways, right?
-They are
+are dynamic in a whole bunch of different ways.
+They are dynamic in
-dynamic in membership where we just said some machines come and go.
+membership where we just said some machines come and go.
+Sometimes
-Sometimes they will come and go on purpose, not because they failed,
+they will come and go on purpose, not because they failed, but because
-but because somebody started some more machines.
-They will come and
+somebody started some more machines.
+They will come and go for
-go for capacity, right, as people are trying to scale.
+capacity as people are trying to scale.

 They will also come and go for capability.
 The system will be
 running, and all of a sudden somebody wants to do something new, and